kwonghung-YIP/spring-data-jdbc-basic/doc/order-to-customer.md

-# Order-to-Customer (Embedded Object) relationship
+#Order-to-Customer (Embedded Object) relationship

+A customer can make many orders, therefore between them should be a one-to-many relation, and customer class should be aggregate root instead of order class.
+But thinking of you are working on the sale report, you focus on the order record and customer only a part of the order infomation, therefore, customer becomes an embedded object with the order class.

 ### Order entity

-To establish the one-to-one relationship from order to address, the deliveryAddress property is given to Order class which is a reference to an Address object.
+The customerId property is mapped to customer_id column, which is a foreign key to customer record.
+The customer property is an object reference that marked with @Transient annotation, which means this field will be ignored by the repository.
+The setCustomer function assign value to both properties when given a customer object.

 ```Java
 @Table("my_order_table")